Linear Tape-Open: Labels

 The LTO cartridge label in tape library applications commonly uses the bar code symbology of USS-39.
-A description and definition is available from the Automatic Identification Manufacturers (AIM) specification Uniform Symbol Specification (USS-39) and the ANSI MH10.8M-1993 ANSI Barcode specification.
+A description and definition is available from the Automatic Identification Manufacturers (AIM) specification Uniform Symbol Specification (USS-39) and the ANSI MH10.8M-1993 Barcode specification.
 For LTO labels, there are 6 characters plus an ID code.
 This identifier is called a VOLSER, for Volume Serial.